PEP 798 – Unpacking in Comprehensions

 - From

-:# current: return itertools.chain.from_iterable( path.search(prepared) for path in map(FastPath, paths) ) # improved: return (*FastPath(path).search(prepared) for path in paths)
+importlib/metadata/__init__.py:# current: return itertools.chain.from_iterable( path.search(prepared) for path in map(FastPath, paths) ) # proposed: return (*FastPath(path).search(prepared) for path in paths)

 - From